endre-synnes/Movies/README.md

 # Simple REST Api for Movies

-This is a simple REST api for creating movies and getting them, also based on age limit.
+This is a simple REST API for creating movies and getting them, also based on age limit.

 ## sample requests